By Hazel Corcoran

 The video of Noam Chomsky on workplace democracy which CWCF coordinated and filmed for showing initially at the Quebec Worker Co-op Summit in June is now at 4,500 views on Youtube.
 To view it, go to : https://www.youtube.com/watch?v=hhUU3VyNorc&t=290s.

 CWCF is gearing up to complete a major overhaul of our website.
 A request for proposals to develop the new website has gone out and is due back on Sept.
 4th.
-The RFP is
+The RFP is available here.
+For the resources to carry out this project, we are grateful to The Co-operators which provided CWCF with a grant from its Co-operative Development Program.

 The CWCF staff held its annual in-person meeting in Kentville, NS on August 19th and 20th.
 This enabled staff to prepare for the financial year-end, meet with the auditor, do updates on the RRSP program and the Conference, discuss strategic plan implementation, and engage in team-building.